PleioneAlpha/arduino-infinity-mirror/README.md

 ## Repository Contents

 * **/src** - Contains the code for the project.
-* **/hardware** - Contains the fritzing breadboard outline, schematic, fusion 360 file for the 3D-printed case, and the associated stl files.
+* **/hardware** - Contains the fritzing file, breadboard outline, and schematic.
+Also contains the fusion 360 file for the 3D-printed case, and the associated stl files.
 * **/build** - Contains the .ino file for use in the Arduino IDE.
 * **/img** - Contains image files for this readme.
 * **/LICENSE** - The license file.